DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 "We understand," Jason said.
 "And we're willing."

+She was quiet for a long moment.
+Then nodded.
 "Then we proceed.
 Starting tomorrow, we practice.
 Every day.
 Two hours.
 Until the pattern is instinct.
 Until we can execute it blind and exhausted."
 She paused.
 "This isn't training.
 This is preparation for something that could change everything.
 Treat it accordingly."

 They nodded.

 "One more thing," Elyra said.
 "We don't tell Malvek.
 Not yet.
 The ritual isn't illegal.
 But it's complex enough that explaining it would raise questions.
 Better to execute it successfully, then report it as completed medical treatment."

 "Agreed," Jason said.
-"After next check-in.
-We mention we're researching healing options.
+"After next check-in, we mention researching healing options.
 Frame it as personal development.
 Then proceed quietly."

 "Smart," Milo said.
 "Transparent enough to maintain trust.
 Vague enough to avoid oversight."